This article was contributed by Krzysztof Gilowski.

 The files with logo designs that you receive from your designer should not contain any technical imperfections.
 The curves should not overlap and should be as smooth as possible and the nodal points should be minimized.
 If the logo is symmetrical, then the symmetry should be perfect such as below.

-Below is a logo by that has been designed by Jeroen van Eerden with a grid system to avoid these defects.
+Below is a logo that has been designed by Jeroen van Eerden with a grid system to avoid these defects.

 Monogram as a starting point